Present simple or continuous? – Grammar chart

-We use the present simple for habits or for permanent situations.
+We use the present simple for habits or permanent situations.
 You can revise the form of the present simple tense here.

 Habits or actions that happen regularly